Do This Quick & Easy Exercise to Help Your Lumbar Pain

-Note: This exercise will stretch very tight and resistant muscles.
-You may feel sore afterwards as tight and weak muscles will be lengthened more than usual.
+Note: You will stretch very tight and resistant muscles.
+You may feel sore afterwards as tight, and weak muscles will be lengthened more than usual.
 Allow time to recover.
 This stretch requires time to become effective as the lowest muscles on the spine and lower back are difficult to mobilize from over tightness.

-In the first 10-30 seconds, your initial stiffness may prevent you from fully feeling the benefit of this exercise.
+In the first 10-30 seconds, your initial stiffness may prevent you from fully feeling the benefit.
 Deep relaxing breaths and patience are key to holding this position.

-This exercise can be easily done immediately upon waking or going to bed.
+This Twist can be easily done immediately upon waking or going to bed.